 Consensus / “Unanimity Minus One” Decision Making Process:

 The goal of the decision making process is to come to a decision that Task Force members can support following a respectful hearing of all concerns.
-The Task Force will use consensus-based decision making to guide the efforts toward studying, developing and implementing a comprehensive adaptive management plan to meet water quality standards in the Spokane River.he Task Force set-up/implementation phase, while the Task Force is in the facilitator/administrator candidate identification process, a meeting facilitator will be needed. he Task Force members present at each meeting select/request that an Ex-officio member facilitate the meeting. acilitatormeeting.
-The facilitator will endeavor to true consensus on Task Force decisions as follows:
+The Task Force will use consensus-based decision making to guide the efforts toward studying, developing and implementing a comprehensive adaptive management plan to meet water quality standards in the Spokane River.

+The Task Force recognizes that independent facilitation of Task Force activities is necessary for efficiently accomplishing its goals.
+In the event that an independent facilitator is not available the Task Force members present at each meeting may select/request that an Ex-officio member facilitate the meeting.
+The Task Force will select an independent facilitator who will foster an overall climate of collaboration and consensus decision making.
+The facilitator will organize and run Task Force meetings.
+The facilitator will endeavor to bring the group to true consensus on Task Force decisions as follows:

 Consensus on a decision about a project, recommendation or other action the Task Force plans to take will be reached when the voting membership present can make one of the following statements about the decision: